About & Contact

 His next boat was a trailerable Sandpiper 565 which was large enough for two adults to cruise on in relatively calm conditions while providing an escape from hot summer days and nights on the Ottawa River.
 He towed the Sandpiper to Nova Scotia in 1999 and fell in love with beautiful Mahone Bay, just as he had already fallen in love with Heather, who happily adopted his seafaring ways and became his Mate in more ways than one.

-One thing led to another, and Steve and Heather found themselves needing a bigger and more stable sailboat so that their young son could play inside the cabin without bumping his head on the coachroof.
-With their Grampian26, they started to venture outside of Mahone Bay.
-With their current sailboat, a Beneteau Oceanis Clipper 323, they regularly sail along the Atlantic coast of Nova Scotia, between Baddeck in the Bras d’Or Lakes and nearby Shelburne in the opposite direction.
-They hope to make longer sea voyages in the future, such as crossing over to Newfoundland or down the American Eastern seaboard.
+One thing led to another, and Steve and Heather found themselves wanting a bigger and more stable sailboat so that their young son could play inside the cabin without bumping his head on the coachroof.
+With their Grampian 26, they started to venture outside of Mahone Bay.

-LAST BUT NOT LEAST: we are grateful to Ed Sulis for allowing us to post material, including his very useful Tips & Tricks, that formerly appeared on the local Bluenose Squadron website of the Canadian Power and Sail Squadrons (CPS).
-Ed has acquired a vast knowledge and experience of sailing as a long-time coastal and bluewater skipper, and as a CPS organizer and instructor.
-More technical tips from Ed will soon be posted on Popular Sailing.
+Last but not least, we are grateful to Ed Sulis for allowing us to post his useful Tips & Tricks that formerly appeared on the local Bluenose Squadron website of the Canadian Power and Sail Squadrons (CPS).
+Ed has acquired a vast knowledge and experience of sailing as well as boat repair and maintenance as a long-time coastal and bluewater skipper, and as a CPS organizer and instructor.
 Ed even sailed during sea-trials on the Open 60 “Spirit of Canada” with which Canadian racer Derek Hatfield gave the 2008-2009 Vendée-Globe solo round-the-world race a real good try.

 You too are invited to contribute to this site on all matters of sailing, big or small.
 Please use the form below for your submissions or comments.